Friedrich Heinrich Jacobi: Pantheism controversy

 Jacobi was ridiculed for trying to reintroduce into philosophy the antiquated notion of unreasoning belief, was denounced as an enemy of reason, as a pietist, and as a Jesuit in disguise, and was especially attacked for his use of the ambiguous term "belief".
-His next important work, David Hume über den Glauben, oder Idealismus und Realismus (1787), was an attempt to show not only that the term Glaube had been used by the most eminent writers to denote what he had employed it for in the Letters on Spinoza, but that the nature of the cognition of facts as opposed to the construction of inferences could not be otherwise expressed.
-In this writing, and especially in the Appendix, Jacobi came into contact with the critical philosophy, and subjected the Kantian view of knowledge to searching examination.

-In 1787, Friedrich Heinrich Jacobi addressed, in his book On Faith, or Idealism and Realism, Kant's concept of "thing-in-itself."
+His next important work, David Hume on Faith, or Idealism and Realism (David Hume über den Glauben oder Idealismus und Realismus, 1787), was an attempt to show not only that the term Glaube had been used by the most eminent writers to denote what he had employed it for in the Letters on Spinoza, but that the nature of the cognition of facts as opposed to the construction of inferences could not be otherwise expressed.
+In this writing, and especially in the Appendix, Jacobi came into contact with the critical philosophy and subjected the Kantian view of knowledge to searching examination.
+Jacobi addressed in the said Appendix Kant's concept of "thing-in-itself."
 Jacobi agreed that the objective thing-in-itself cannot be directly known.
 However, he stated, it must be taken on faith.
 A subject must believe that there is a real object in the external world that is related to the representation or mental idea that is directly known.
-This faith or belief is a result of revelation or immediately known, but logically unproved, truth.
+This faith or belief is a result of revelation or immediately known, but logically unproven, truth.
 The real existence of a thing-in-itself is revealed or disclosed to the observing subject.
 In this way, the subject directly knows the ideal, subjective representations that appear in the mind, and strongly believes in the real, objective thing-in-itself that exists outside of the mind.
 By presenting the external world as an object of faith, Jacobi legitimized belief and its theological associations.
 Schopenhauer would later state: "…[B]y reducing the external world to a matter of faith, he wanted merely to open a little door for faith in general…."

-Ironically, the Pantheism Controversy led later German philosophers and writers to take an interest in pantheism and Spinozism.
+Ironically, the pantheism controversy led later German philosophers and writers to take an interest in pantheism and Spinozism.
 Jacobi's fideism remained unpopular, and instead his critique of Enlightenment rationalism led more German philosophers to explore atheism and wrestle with the perceived loss of philosophical foundations for theism, myth, and morality.
-Jacobi and the Pantheism Controversy he ignited remain important in European intellectual history, because he formulated (albeit critically) one of the first systematic statements of nihilism and represents an early example of the death of God discourse.
+Jacobi and the pantheism controversy he ignited remain important in European intellectual history, because he formulated (albeit critically) one of the first systematic statements of nihilism and represents an early example of the death of God discourse.

 Later life

 The Pempelfort era came to an end in 1794 when the French Revolution spilled over into Germany following the outbreak of war with the French Republic.
-The occupation of Düsseldorf by French troops forced him to resettle and for nearly ten years live in Holstein.
-There he became intimately acquainted with Karl Leonhard Reinhold (in whose Beitrage his important work, Uber das Unternehmen des Kriticismus, die Vernunft zu Verstande zu bringen, was first published), and with Matthias Claudius, the editor of the Wandsbecker Bote.
+The occupation of Düsseldorf by French troops forced him to resettle and, for nearly ten years, live in Holstein.
+There he became intimately acquainted with Karl Leonhard Reinhold (in whose Beyträge zur leichtern Uebersicht des Zustandes der Philosophie beym Anfange des 19.
+Jahrhunderts Jacobi's important work, "Ueber das Unternehmen des Kriticismus, die Vernunft zu Verstande zu bringen", was first published), and with Matthias Claudius, the editor of the Wandsbecker Bote.